(Updated: February 20, 2018)

 Bus from Puerto Princesa to Port Barton

 If you’re up for the adventure there is one open-air bus leaving every day from the terminal in San Jose, Puerto Princesa at 9am (tickets were 250 pesos last we checked, but prices seem to go up all the time.)
 Travel time is about four hours.
 There are no head-rests on the seats.
-You can expect at least one stopover along the way.
+You can expect a bit of a rough ride, and at least one stopover along the way.

 Boat from Sabang to Port Barton

-The trip from Sabang to Port Barton by sea is wonderfully scenic, full of virgin seascapes, lushly forested islands, foamy waves crashing over jagged rocks, and all the deep blue one could ask for.
+The trip from Sabang to Port Barton by sea is wonderfully scenic, full of virgin seascapes, lushly forested islands, foamy waves, and all the deep blue one could ask for.
 With the journey lasting anywhere from three to four and a half hours, there’s plenty of time to take it all in.
 This trip should only be attempted in good weather.
 Start out as early as possible while the sea is still calm.

 Hiring the whole boat will cost from 4,000 to 5,500 pesos, depending on your haggling ability.
 If there is a boat already departing (a possibility in peak season), a ticket should run you 1,200 pesos.
 Go the the booking shed at Green Verde restaurant on Sabang beach to arrange a boat from Sabang to Port Barton.
 Another option is to arrange a stay at Secret Paradise Resort, which has its own boat that can pick you up from Sabang.